big-unibo/dataplatform/doc/hdfs.md

 > *CORE-SITE.XML_hadoop.http.staticuser.user=root*

-where the "\_" and "=" are split characters _and thus only one occurrence of each should appear in the property string_ and the first part refers to the Hadoop property file this property belongs to (core-site.xml), the middle parte refers to the property name (hadoop.http.staticuser.user) and the third part of the split refers to the value of such property (root).
+where the "\_" and "=" are split characters <u> and thus only one occurrence of each should appear in the property string </u>and the first part refers to the Hadoop property file this property belongs to (core-site.xml), the middle parte refers to the property name (hadoop.http.staticuser.user) and the third part of the split refers to the value of such property (root).
 Such .conf file needs to be passed as *env_file* inside the docker stack file.

 #### **Property files**